Alumni, friends and supporters’ privacy statement

 The University of Melbourne’s global network of alumni, friends and supporters includes graduates and former students, donors and potential donors, volunteers, industry partners, subsidiary companies and affiliates (‘University affiliates’), and others who have expressed an interest in supporting the University or participating in University run events and activities.

-This statement should be read in conjunction with the University’s Privacy Policy and Privacy webpage, and our Student and Staff Privacy Statements, which further outline how the University handles personal information.
+This statement should be read in conjunction with the University’s Privacy Policy and other statements on our Privacy webpage, as well as the University’s Relationships and Engagement Privacy Notice.

-The “processing" of personal information refers to all activities relating to the management of personal information by the University, from its collection and use, through to its storage and disposal, and everything in between.
+The “processing” of personal information refers to all activities relating to its management by the University, from collection, use and disclosure, through to storage and disposal.

 If you studied at the University, information that you provided upon enrolment and during your time as a student, or which is otherwise collected by the University during your studies, is then provided to the Alumni Office.
 The collection and processing of students’ personal information is explained in the University’s Student Privacy Statement.
 If you do not wish to be contacted as an alum of the University, please contact Stop1 by phoning 13 MELB (13 6532) as a student of the University, or the Alumni Office at advancement-operations@unimelb.edu.au in your interaction as an alum.